josebagabilondo/mini-project-2/README.md

-# Mini Project 1
+# Mini Project 2
-#### In this readme, we will explain step by step how to connect data from sensors to the cloud and upload it there, via different commands that you will run.
-That data will be visualized in charts.
+#### In this readme, we will explain step by step how to connect data from sensors to the cloud, doing a preprocess of that data where we try to smooth it out and recieve the correct data to the cloud.
+Also, the data won't be just recieved by one site as before, in this case we will get data from three different sites and three different boars in each site.

 ## Step 0: Access iot lab testbed

 &nbsp;&nbsp;&nbsp;&nbsp;Link for how to generate SSH key and associate account to computer: https://www.iot-lab.info/docs/getting-started/ssh-access/

-&nbsp;&nbsp;&nbsp;&nbsp;After following what it says in the link, we will do everything inside, for example, in Grenoble's frontend:
+&nbsp;&nbsp;&nbsp;&nbsp;After following what it says in the link, we will do everything inside, for example, in Grenoble's frontend.
+We could do this next steps in each one of the three sites also, but it's not necessary and it would take a lot of time:

 ```bash
 $ ssh <login>@grenoble.iot-lab.info